open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 5. If the pull request with the Design Document is merged, it means the design is accepted as described there, and it becomes an **ADR, Architecture Decision Record**.

-After the Pull Request is merged or closed and it's corresponding design is accepted or declined (whether after step 2 or step 4), implementation work proceeds in the same way as any other contribution.
+After the Pull Request is merged or closed, and its corresponding design is accepted or declined (whether after step 2 or step 4), implementation work proceeds in the same way as for any other contribution.

 ## Detail